 19th June 2020

-The SSLH is delighted to support – through a grant – to announce its support an important project currently underway at the Ahmed Iqbal Ullah Race Relations Resource Centre & Education Trust, Manchester.
+The SSLH is delighted to support – through a grant – an important project currently underway at the Ahmed Iqbal Ullah Race Relations Resource Centre & Education Trust, Manchester, UK.

 The Centre is seeking to record the voices and stories of Black, Asian and Minority Ethnic (BAME) people during the COVID-19 pandemic, who have been found to be disproportionately impacted by the disease.
 They are actively seeking donations of digitised documents or artwork, photographed objects, sound and visual recordings to add to a bespoke collection.

 As stated on the AIU RACE Centre website, the goal of the COVID-19 Collecting project is ‘to make Black, Asian and Minority Ethnic (BAME) history, heritage and culture more visible.
 Historical accounts from BAME communities using their own words are not equally represented in the public record, and are at risk of loss.
 We therefore work to collect these stories, documents, records and materials.